LLNL/benchpark/docs/build-experiment.rst

                               <Benchmark>_<ProgrammingModel>_<Problem>
                                     execute_experiment

-If you edit any of the files, see :doc:`FAQ-what-to-rerun` to determine whether you need to re-do any of the previous steps.
+If you edit any of the files, see :doc:`FAQ` to determine whether you need to re-do any of the previous steps.

-Once that is complete, you are ready for :doc:`6-run-experiment`.
+Once that is complete, you are ready for :doc:`run-experiment`.